ThanosTsoukalas/ThanOSWeb/README.md

 The sidebar component is borrowed from a tutorial.
 So many classes have weird names that I am trying to refactor.
 Please be patient!

+No longer in development.
+Check ThanOS Desktop for the latest releases.